sedc-codecademy/mkwd11-js-06-nodejsadv/G10/HOMEWORK.md

 Implement all previously listed requirements with Nest JS.
 The app should use mongoose (so we are rebuilding the version two of the app, mentioned in tasks 3 and 4).

+### Task 6

+1. Add proper documentation (Swagger) for the API.
+The documentation should be available on the `/swagger` endpoint.
+In addition to this:
+2. Add proper validation to all endpoints.
+If the request is not valid, the API should return a proper error message and status code.

+Bonus: Add proper error handling for all endpoints.
+If an error occurs, the API should return a proper error message and status code.

-#### Bonus requirements
+### Bonus requirements
-1. expand the get all animals endpoint with ability to:
+1. Expand the get all animals endpoint with ability to:
 - get all animals from certain location
 - get all fe/male animals
 - get all animals older than X

-2. expand the get all zookeepers endpoint with ability to:
+2. Expand the get all zookeepers endpoint with ability to:
 - get all zookeepers from certain location
 - get all zookeepers older than X
 - get all in/active zookeepers

 ## Requirment description:
 - Use Mongo DB
+  - Use mongoose (starting from Task 3)
+  - Use Nest JS (starting from Task 5)
 - Anyone can add/edit animals and zookeepers (no need for distinction between admins vs general users)
 - Each property can be edited for both animals and zookeepers
 - Use proper routing for animals and zookeepers